 You can decide which side you want it to open, depending on which hand is more dominant.
 You might find it easier to open the window with your right hand.
 For example, and would prefer the handle to be in a position that is easier for your hand to get to.
 You could, however, have it hinged at the top of the window if you so wished.

 There are three different types of casement windows you could opt for:

 We will explore all three in detail to help you decide which type of casement window is best for you.

-With UPVC flush casement frames, you can ensure security, due to the secure and robust nature of the material.
+With UPVC flush casement frames, you can ensure security due to the secure and robust nature of the material.
 Combined with double or triple glazing, you can deter thieves from breaking into your property and reduce noise levels.

 The average price for UPVC windows can range due to installation prices, size and accessories to finish the look.

-UPVC windows are a popular choice for many homeowners due to the amount of light that can enter the room, the added security, and long life appeal.
+UPVC windows are a popular choice for many homeowners due to the amount of light that can enter the room.
+The added security and long life appeal.
 However, what makes them different from the other styles listed in this article?

-As a guide, on average, a three-bed house might pay anywhere between £4,500 up to £5,000 to fit the entire house with new windows.
+As a guide, on average, a three-bed house might pay between £4,500 to £5,000 to fit the entire house with new windows.
 If you want to instal these yourself, the price will go down; however, this is not recommended.

-In comparison to casement windows, in which you would have this obstruction, you can open both windows at the same time and enjoy uninterrupted views.
+In comparison to casement windows, in which you would have this obstruction.
+You can open both windows at the same time and enjoy uninterrupted views.
 Often these windows work best when you need two windows next to each other such as in the bedroom or kitchen.